Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Conclusions

 \section{Conclusions}

-This work proposes SA-S2SND, a novel diarization system that integrates direction-of-arrival (DOA) cues into a sequence-to-sequence neural diarization.
+This work proposes SA-S2SND, a novel spatially-augmented diarization system that integrates direction-of-arrival (DOA) cues into a sequence-to-sequence neural diarization.
 By incorporating DOA features and a staged training strategy, the model unifies both single- and multi-channel inputs, supporting both online and offline inference.
 Evaluated on the AliMeeting test set, SA-S2SND achieves significant reductions, particularly when enhanced with channel attention.
-Future work will focus on improving multi-speaker DOA robustness, exploring joint data training strategies, and further enhancing overall system performance.
+Future work will focus on improving multi-speaker DOA robustness and further enhancing overall system performance.